 A version of Moore’s law can also be applied to solar energy, as demonstrated by the growth of the photovoltaic “hockey stick” that has occurred in the last decade with falling prices.

-The real enthusiasm lies in the potential of solar energy – it is already equivalent to the cost of fossil fuels without subsidies, and there is still room for cost reduction through improved energy efficiency.
+The real enthusiasm lies in the potential of solar energy.
+It is already equivalent to the cost of fossil fuels without subsidies, and there is still room for cost reduction through improved energy efficiency.

-The same principle cannot simply apply to a fuel that has to be burned; the natural chemical process of a burned resource cannot “innovate” over time.
+The same principle cannot simply apply to a fuel that has to be burned.
+The natural chemical process of a burned resource cannot “innovate” over time.

 Like whale oil before it, the value proposition of today’s fossil fuels peaked a few decades ago.